2018–2023 United Kingdom higher education strikes: April 2023 – September 2023: marking and assessment boycott

 The boycott persisted through the summer, and UCU threatened further strike action in September, for the beginning of the 2023–24 academic year.
 But reballoting for a new mandate for industrial action did not begin in time to avoid UCU's mandate for the boycott lapsing before industrial action could be renewed.
 With the end of its industrial mandate approaching, UCU called off the boycott on 6 September following a consultation of members in which 60% of respondents favoured dropping the boycott.
 UCU nonetheless declared further strike days (running at most universities 25–29 September 2023) and began balloting members for a renewed mandate for strike action; the ballot was to run 19 September to 3 November 2023.

+Ballot failure and aftermath

+The industrial action concluded in November 2023 after a ballot on extending action failed on turnout.
+The union was not successful in its Four Fights action, and universities across the country enacted a wave of mass layoffs which is ongoing as of 2026.

+In 2024 a class action lawsuit was brought against University College London by Student Group Claim, a group representing thousands of students.
+The group argued that the lost teaching hours- from both the strikes and COVID-related disruption- led to them being eligible for compensation.
+The case was resolved out of court in February 2026, and the settlement remains confidential.
+The group indicated that it intended to follow the same process with other universities.